PACT Act Paves Way for Warriors to Get Cancer Care

 The PACT Act legislation decreased the burden on veterans to show proof their injuries or illnesses are service-connected – a requirement for VA benefits – and opened the door for more veterans to access the health care and benefits they’ve earned through their service.
 It’s been deemed the largest health care and benefits expansion in VA history.

-Encouraging Vets to get Checked
+Encouraging Veterans to Get Checked

-It’s so important for combat veterans to take advantage of the PACT Act and to recognize the importance of early detection and recommended checkups.
+It’s important for combat veterans to take advantage of the PACT Act and to recognize the importance of early detection and recommended checkups.

 Like many veterans, Dan didn’t think about cancer or the toxins he was exposed to during his time overseas, until he was diagnosed.
 And because of the nature of many of the presumptive conditions, some effects of toxic exposure may not show up for years.